OfficeDev/O365-Windows-Start/README.md

 Below are the operations that you can perform with this sample:

 Calendar
-  -Add events
+  - Add events
-  -Refresh the calendar
+  - Refresh the calendar
-  -Update events
+  - Update events
-  -Remove events
+  - Remove events

 My Files
-  -Get files and folders
+  - Get files and folders
-  -Create new files
+  - Create new files
-  -Delete files or folders
+  - Delete files or folders
-  -Read file contents (OneDrive)
+  - Read file contents (OneDrive)
-  -Update file contents
+  - Update file contents
-  -Download files
+  - Download files
-  -Upload files
+  - Upload files

 Users and Groups
-  -Get display name
+  - Get display name
-  -Get job title
+  - Get job title
-  -Get profile picture
+  - Get profile picture
-  -Get user ID
+  - Get user ID
-  -Check signed in/out state
+  - Check signed in/out state

 ## Prerequisites and Configuration ##

 This sample requires the following:
-  -Visual Studio 2013 with Update 3
+  - Visual Studio 2013 with Update 3
-  -Office 365 API Tools version 1.1.728.
+  - Office 365 API Tools version 1.1.728.
 For the download: http://visualstudiogallery.msdn.microsoft.com/7e947621-ef93-4de7-93d3-d796c43ba34f
-  -An Office 365 developer site
+  - An Office 365 developer site
 Note: To get an Office 365 Developer site, see Sign up for an Office 365 Developer Site at http://msdn.microsoft.com/library/office/fp179924%28v=office.15%29.

 *Configure the sample